TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system: Experiments

 \subsection{Mixed Neural Architectures}

-To measure the TENSILE's performance in a mixed neural architectures workloads scenario, we randomly launch the five workloads mentioned above(one workload can be selected multiple times) and measure the total GPU memory footprint and execution overhead.
-The five workloads are launched one by one in random order, and since we only concern with the average overhead of each step, the overhead of predicting each operator's execution time in TENSILE is not included.
-This procedure is repeated three times.
+To measure the TENSILE's performance in a mixed neural architectures workloads scenario, we randomly launch the five above workloads and measure the total GPU memory footprint and execution overhead.
+The five workloads are launched one by one in random order, and this procedure is repeated three times.
+We set the budget of each workload of Capuchin with the MSR of TENSILE in \autoref{tab:Mixed Neural Architectures Workloads Performance}.

-As \autoref{tab:Mixed Neural Architectures Workloads Performance} shows, TENSILE is comprehensively leading in all three metrics under different neural architectures, it can save much more GPU memory with less extra time cost, which makes it more suitable for the environments such as in-database machine learning.
+As \autoref{tab:Mixed Neural Architectures Workloads Performance} shows, TENSILE is comprehensively leading in EOR and CBR under different neural architectures.
+It can save much more GPU memory with less extra cost in scenarios with complex non-linear workloads, making it more suitable for environments such as in-database machine learning.